sjjf/master_exterior_ballistics/README.md

 for the set of known shots, and then vary the form factor until each shot matches the specified range.

+All the command line arguments can also be specified in a configuration file.
+Add the `--write-config` argument to a command line and specify a filename (or a single - to specify writing to the console) for a sample of the format.

 ## Single Run

 The simplest use case is to fire a single projectile and track its trajectory.